Endunry/s7webserverapi/README.md

 ### Providing the PLC-Structure

-To use the library, the first thing you have to do is to provide information about the Structure of the PLC, or rather the structure of the PLC that is important for the HMI/Webapplication that uitilizes the PLC-Data.
+To use the library, it is recommended that you do is to provide information about the Structure of the PLC, or rather the structure of the PLC that is important for the HMI/Webapplication that uitilizes the PLC-Data.
 This can either be done by hand (When only using a few PLC-Variables), or be done by generating some Code from exported XML-Files from the TIA-Project.
+(This can be skipped, but you'll miss some useful features like the ability to fetch Arrays and Structs or to have plcVar-autocompletion in you IDE).

 There are 2 things you need to provide: